Omah Lay: 2022–present

 In March 2022, Lay released "Attention", a second collaboration with Bieber.
 The song was part of Lay's debut album Boy Alone released the same year.
 As part of the album release, Lay launched the Boy Alone Tour where he played in both the United States and Canada in 2022.
 During the summer of 2023, Lay released a deluxe version of this album Boy Alone and he received a Headies Award for best Male Artist and Album for the album.
 The same year he also surpassed 1 billion streams on Spotify for all his music.
 He was also featured on the song "I Can't Stop" along with Big Boss Vette which was a deluxe edition bonus track for Spider-Man: Across the Spider-Verse.

-Omah Lay began the European leg of his Boy Alone Tour in 2024.
+In 2024, Omah Lay began the European leg of his Boy Alone Tour.
 During one of his performances in London, he drew criticism for inviting a female fan on stage to dance while her boyfriend was in attendance (and left the venue in disappointment).
 He also released the single "Holy Ghost" in 2024 as well as a remix of the song where he collaborated with French DJ and producer Martin Solveig.
-The song topped the African streaming platforms with over 100 million streams.Omah Lay was featured on With You a song in Davido 5ive Album,the Song became the biggest hit in the entire album.
-A fan and Upcoming artist Nixxan released a 5 track mixtape in honour of Omah Lay.
+The song topped the African streaming platforms with over 100 million streams.
+In April 2025, Omah Lay was featured on "With You", a song off Davido's fifth studio album 5ive; the song became one of the most successful tracks off the album.